-The simulation is conducted four times under different number of vehicles for 100 $s$.
+The simulation is conducted four times under different numbers of vehicles for 100 $s$.
 The vehicles’ average velocity and the average time to complete the driving intentions are analyzed to evaluate the performance of our framework.
 The results are presented in Fig. \ref{fig:test3.2_res}.
-As the number of vehicles increases from 20 to 80, the road network becomes congested, leading to the decrease of average velocity.
-And the interactions between vehicles become more and more complex, causing vehicles taking much time to complete their driving intentions.
-But the average velocity remains above 7 $m/s$ in all the tests, indicating that no severe congestion is formed in the simulation process.
-And the average time spent completing the driving intention keeps within a reasonable range, which is attributed to the closed-loop architecture of our framework.
+As the number of vehicles increases from 20 to 80, the road network becomes congested, leading to a decrease in average velocity.
+The interactions between vehicles become more and more complex, causing vehicles to take much time to complete their driving intentions.
+However, the average velocity remains above 7 $m/s$ in all the tests, indicating that no severe congestion is formed in the simulation process.
+The average time spent completing the driving intention remains within a reasonable range, which is attributed to the closed-loop architecture of our framework.
 Even if the decision-making fails in certain complex scenarios, subsequent re-decision and re-planning procedures can always help the vehicle efficiently complete its decision intention.
 We also present the actual calculation time to generate the trajectories of the vehicle flows.
 The acceleration ratio in Fig. \ref{fig:test3.2_res} refers to the ratio of simulation time to the calculation time.
-By adopting the group-based MCTS algorithm, our framework achieves high computational efficiency in large-scale traffic flow.
+By adopting the group-based MCTS algorithm, our framework achieves computational efficiency in large-scale traffic flow.

 The snapshots of the simulation process are provided in Fig. \ref{fig:test3.2_snapshots}.
-All the tests generate long-term and collision-free trajectories successfully, which can be used to generate the diverse traffic flows for various scenarios.
-Since all the vehicles actions are interpretable and can be adjusted at both the social interaction and individual habit levels, our framework can also be utilized to perform data augmentation of the existing traffic datasets with various driving styles.
+All the tests generate long-term and collision-free trajectories successfully, which can be used to generate diverse traffic flows for various scenarios.
+Since all the vehicles' actions are interpretable and can be adjusted at both the social interaction and individual habit levels, our framework can also be utilized to perform data augmentation of the existing traffic datasets with various driving styles \cite{zang2024drivers}.